 \subsection{Results}

-Tables \ref{tb:solution_design} and \ref{tb:solution_speed} shows optimal values of selected fleet design and operation variables, while table \ref{tb:charge_powers} shows the optimal port charger powers.
-Comparing the solutions for cases B4 and M4, we see that an optimized fleet more than halves the fleet cost compared to the present fleet in the same 4-route network.
+Table \ref{tb:solution} shows optimal values of selected fleet design and operation variables, while table \ref{tb:charge_powers} shows the optimal port charger powers.
+Comparing the solutions for cases B4 and M4, an optimized fleet more than halves the fleet cost compared to the present fleet in the same 4-route network.
 M4 deploys smaller ships to the short routes and a smaller overall fleet size.
 On the other hand, two routes operate at a higher frequency, enabled by higher speeds and shorter turnaround times.
 In the Helsinki-Tallinn route, M4 maintains the same frequency as B4, but manages to reduce speed by optimizing the port turnaround times.
-The vessel deployed to the cargo-heavy Tallinn-Helsinki route features a short superstructure, which saves building cost, electricity, and port charges.
+The ship deployed to the cargo-heavy Tallinn-Helsinki route features a short superstructure, which saves building cost, electricity, and port charges.

 Deploying a uniform fleet to the 4-route network is only 7.4\% more expensive than an optimized fleet (cases U4 and M4).
-This result is surprising considering that the gross tonnage of the largest vessel in M4 is almost five times larger than the gross tonnage of the smallest vessel.
+This result is surprising considering that the gross tonnage of the largest ship in M4 is almost five times larger than the gross tonnage of the smallest ship.
 In U4, the batteries are vastly oversized in the short routes.
 However, the oversizing also brings low cycling load and long lifetime.

 The 3-route network modeled in the case M3 achieves the lowest cost among all the cases, which indicates that the currently used 4-route network is suboptimal.
 The basic idea in the 3-route network is to reduce fleet size by combining the routes originating from Tallinn and Helsinki to Stockholm.
 Simultaneously, the new combined route brings additional capacity to the Tallinn-Helsinki route.
 The port of Tallinn is equipped with a smaller charger because the frequency of the Helsinki-Tallinn drops from three daily round-trips to two.
 Finally, the single and 2-route networks M1 and M2 show poor performance because they supply reduced capacity to the high-demand Helsinki-Tallinn route.